michaelxliao/csc362-proj-Fall23-ambiguous-declaration/coding_plan.md

 I can think of a few nice web pages which you will probably want:
 - One showing all the information about an individual patron's interactions with the library.
 All checked out items, hold requests, fines, etc.
--Another showing all the information about an individual club.
+- Another showing all the information about an individual club.
 - a list of all current holds, for librarians to see.
 These won't all translate directly into views, but some may.